Skip to main content

 Exemptions from having to lodge financial reports

-In limited circumstances, some companies are exempt from the requirement to lodge financial reports, such as if:
+In limited circumstances, some entities are exempt from the requirement to lodge financial reports, such as if:

-Don’t assume that your company would qualify for any exemption.
+Don’t assume that an entity would qualify for any exemption.
 Generally, it is the minority of cases that qualify for some form of relief.

 In most cases, relief is not granted for financial reports that were due in the past.